devcode1981/File-Provider-Storage/doc/prepare.md

 Git 1.7.1-3 is the latest Git binary for CentOS 6.5 and GitLab.
 Spinach tests will fail due to a higher version requirement by GitLab.
-You can follow the instructions found [in the GitLab recipes repository][puias] to install a newer binary version of Git.
+You can follow the instructions found [in the GitLab recipes repository](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/install/centos#add-puias-computational-repository) to install a newer binary version of Git.

 You may need to install Redis 2.8 or newer manually.